github/docs/content/osmand/purchases/index.md

 ### Giveaway

 ### Giftcards
-You can purchase OsmAnd using Google Play and App store gift cards.
-Using this method does not imply sharing your credit card information to the service.
+User can purchase OsmAnd using Google Play and App store gift cards.
+Using this method does not imply sharing a credit card information to the service.
 Just purchase a gift card from a retailer on the list and redeem the code one Google Play and App store.
 - [Detailed guide on buying Google Play gift cards.](https://support.google.com/googleplay/answer/3422734?hl=en)
 - [Detailed guide on buying App store gift cards.](https://www.apple.com/shop/gift-cards)
 - You can also use [Amazon gift cards](https://www.amazon.com/gift-cards/b?ie=UTF8&node=2238192011).
 [Here's how to redeem them.](https://www.amazon.com/gp/help/customer/display.html?nodeId=201357470)